bokysan/socketace/README.md

   - You can also listen on a non-secured channel (e.g. HTTP) and provide certificate info.
 If provided, server will support the `StartTLS` command, which executes TLS handshake after connecting.
 Especially useful if you're proxying the connection over an existing HTTP server.
-- `endpoints` is only required or `websocket` server.
-It defines the list of URLs the server should listen to.
-  For example `/ws/all` or `/my/secret/connection`.
-You may listen on multiple URLs.
 - `channels` defines a list of upstream channels that this connection proxies.
 If not defined, all channels are proxied.
 - Define `caCertificate` or `caCertificateFile` if you want to use mutual (client and server) certificate